MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

     - Single AD RMS root cluster.

-    - [Cryptographic Mode 2](https://technet.microsoft.com/library/hh867439.aspx): Required for production environments but not required for testing or evaluation purposes.
-You can confirm the version of the crytographic mode of the AD RMS cluster by using the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).
+    - [Cryptographic Mode 2](https://technet.microsoft.com/library/hh867439.aspx): You can confirm the version of the crytographic mode of the AD RMS cluster, and its overall health, by using the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).

     - The AD RMS servers are configured to use SSL/TLS with a valid x.509 certificate that is trusted by the connecting clients: Required for production environments but not required for testing or evaluation purposes.